rkgIITBh/data-structures.github.io/HTML/graphImplementation.md

 list or adjacency matrix representation.
 Because in most application, we process the graph from its adjacency list representation.

-We define the graph by associating nodes, edges and edge labels.
-So the structure for implementation of graphs must have ability to store the three things mentioned above.
-The first thing is a vertex or a node.
-The node representation requires a structure of type NODE.
-The C structure corresponding to it is given below:
+We assume that the graph is specificed by edges (pair of end vertices) and the corresponding labels.
+The structure for implementation of graphs must have ability to store the three things, pair of end vertices and the edge label.
+The first end vertices is the considered as the source and the other is the destination.
+To represent the vertices, we require a data type <t>NODE</t>.
+It stores the destination of an edge from the current node.
+The entire graph structure is defined by an array of node pointers.
+More specifically, <t>head[i]</t> denotes the adjacency list of node
+<t>i</t> for <t>i = 0, 1, 2, ...</t>.
+Adjacency list of a vertex <t>i</i> is created by linking all
+destination vertices of edges with source <t>i</t>.
+So, the data type <t>NODE</t> and <t>GRAPH</t>
+as specified as follows.

 ```
 typedef struct node {
-	int dest; // Denotes the end vertex with which current node is connected
+	int dest; // Denotes the end vertex with which current vertex is connected
         int weight;
 	struct node* next;
 } NODE;

+typedef struct graph {
+	// An array of pointers to represent adjacency lists
+	NODE* head[N];
+} GRAPH;

 ```